-In the beautiful Somerset town of Mells, with its 15th-century stone houses and Grade I-listed church, we fell in love with this ancient coaching inn.
-The quaint cobbled courtyard, the winding warren of beamed rooms and the modern Farrow & Ball hues.
-We drank ale by a roaring fire, dined on crayfish and Cornish pollock by candlelight, then wandered upstairs to our stylish bedroom where we slept in absolute peace.
+If you're after a slice of picturebook English countryside, this is it.
+Beautiful, historic Mells has cute 15th-century stone houses and a Grade I-listed church, and the hub of the village is this ancient coaching inn, dating back to 1480.
+Set around a quaint cobbled courtyard is a winding warren of beamed rooms with modern Farrow & Ball hues.
+Downstairs in the pub, we drank ale by a roaring fire, and dined by candlelight, then wandered up to our stylish bedroom where we slept in absolute peace.
 It was no surprise the place is usually abuzz with locals and visitors alike.

-- Stunning country-style rooms with contemporary art, gorgeous bathrooms and insanely comfortable beds; great value
+- Stunning country-style rooms with contemporary art, gorgeous bathrooms and insanely comfortable beds

 - Staff are genuinely friendly and service is excellent